Automation Rules

 You can also utilize Slack incoming webhooks (opens new window) to send alerts.

-The sendSlackNotification function takes three arguments:
+The sendSlackNotification function accepts these arguments:

 # Examples